A blog about proper dental hygiene for young children.

 How to look after your child’s health:

-- Parents must take care of their child’s oral hygiene And they should slowly start to teach them to take care by themselves.
+- Parents must take care of their child’s oral hygiene And they should slowly start to teach them to take care of themselves.

 - Our teeth are important for chewing and eating.
 They also perform the function of breaking down large food particles into smaller ones.